Burn the Witch (Radiohead song): Reception

-"Burn the Witch" received acclaim from music critics.
+"Burn the Witch" received positive reviews.
 Pitchfork named "Burn the Witch" the week's "Best New Track", with the senior editor Jillian Mapes writing that it was Radiohead's most "unsettling and gorgeous" song since the 2000 Kid A track "How to Disappear Completely".
 Michael Hann of The Guardian called it "thrilling ... certainly the kind of return – bold and expansive, as well as dark and claustrophobic – that the world might have hoped for".
 Larry Bartleet of NME wrote that "a Radiohead melody has rarely sounded this joyful or indulgent, which puts the disturbing lyrics into especially sharp relief".

 Daniel Ross, analysing the song for Classic FM, wrote that "while Radiohead are often held up as denizens of doing it differently ...
 'Burn the Witch' is them working smart rather than working hard.
 They've set up simple confines, but within them they've experimented heavily and made something exceptionally strange, tonally speaking, and inventive to boot."
-However, Alex Hudson of Metro criticised the lyrics and rhythm, writing: "It is not the Radiohead of old: taking underground musical movements and turning them into a mass market record ...
-Here, they sound like they are influenced by the mass market rather than them influencing it."
 The New Republic writer Ryan Kearney criticised the abundance of common phrases such as "shoot the messengers", writing that Yorke was "the most overrated lyricist in music today".

 Rolling Stone named "Burn the Witch" one of the 30 best songs of the first half of 2016.
 Billboard named it the 19th-best pop song of 2016, and the annual Village Voice Pazz & Jop critics poll ranked it number 12.
 It was nominated for Best Rock Song at the 59th Annual Grammy Awards.
 In 2020, the Guardian named it the 35th-greatest Radiohead song, praising the power of Greenwood's orchestral arrangement.